NikoMalik/sigil/README.md

 ## Usage (example)
-The public API mirrors Ristretto; the two differences are: the `Iter` method and the `DisableAutoReallocate`/`AutoReallocateThreshold` config fields.
+The public API mirrors Ristretto; the two differences are: the `Iter` method and the `DisableAutoReallocate` config fields.
 Example usage:

 ```go
 package main